GP-Jammer

 Users can customize, extend, and adapt GP-Jammer to evolving research and testing needs.

-GP-Jammer is an essential tool for anyone evaluating the robustness of RF communication and navigation systems.
 Its combination of wideband capability, open-source flexibility, and hardware-efficient design makes it a powerful platform for modern RF interference simulation.